ibizaSunrise/codewars-solutions/README.md

 n: a positive integer, the number of checkout tills. output
 The function should return an integer, the total time required.

+## 07. Convert string to camel case (6kyu)

+Complete the method/function so that it converts dash/underscore delimited words into camel casing.
+The first word within the output should be capitalized only if the original word was capitalized (known as Upper Camel Case, also often referred to as Pascal case).

+Examples
+"the-stealth-warrior" gets converted to "theStealthWarrior" "The_Stealth_Warrior" gets converted to "TheStealthWarrior"